basf/EnzSolvStab/README.md

 pip install -r requirements.txt
 ```

-Installation should complete in a few minutes if installing from wheels.
+Installation should complete in a few minutes if installing from wheels, and 1-2 hours if recompiling numpy and pandas is needed.

 ## Running the Examples